SurveyCompo/surveycompo-doc/docs/customization.md

 !!! note "Note"

     CSS rules specified in the survey JSON `css` key have higher priority than the CSS rules defined in the `<style>` tag.
 Furthermore, CSS rules in the `<style>` tag override the theme styles of the survey.
-This hierarchy allows you to override specific styles for individual surveys while ensuring a consistent appearance across multiple surveys.
+This hierarchy allows you to override specific styles for individual surveys while maintaining a consistent appearance across multiple surveys.

 Below are the CSS class names that you can utilize to customize the survey.
 These class names allow you to apply CSS rules to specific elements within the survey: